NSHipster/nshipster.com/collections/en/_authors/zoe-smith.md

 [Zoë Smith](https://zoesmith.io/about)
 [(@zoejessica)](https://twitter.com/zoejessica)
-is a software developer for Apple platforms, and the creator of [AccessControlKitty](https://github.com/zoejessica/accesscontrolkitty) and [F\*\*\*ingIfCaseLetSyntax.com](http://fuckingifcaseletsyntax.com).
+is a software developer for Apple platforms and the creator of [AccessControlKitty](https://github.com/zoejessica/accesscontrolkitty) and [F\*\*\*ingIfCaseLetSyntax.com](http://fuckingifcaseletsyntax.com).